T-Draco/dihedral-angle-radians-to-degrees/README.md

 I slightly modified the code written by Dr. Peter Cock to include a file path function.

+To find the modules for converting dihedral angles to secondary structures, find my "dihedral_angles_to_secondary_structures" repository at: https://github.com/sstonya/dihedral_angles_to_secondary_structures.git

 These modules require biopython and numpy.

 The Biopython Project is an international association of developers of freely available Python tools for computational molecular biology.